TDLR Exam Day: What to Bring, What to Expect, How to Prepare

 The codebook tabbing question

 If a proctor flags anything in your book, you can almost always remove the offending item and continue.
 Don’t argue.
-Time spent arguing is time off your 4-hour clock.
+Time spent arguing is time off your exam clock.

 The first 30 minutes